Kids with Feeding Issues: 10 Tips to Survive Holiday Family DinnersDec 20, 2023

 - If you are hosting, encourage your child to help with food preparation and serving.

-- Ask your guests about the types of foods their child is able to eat.
+- Ask your guests about the types of foods their child is comfortable eating.

 - Consider a buffet, where the guests can choose their own foods.

-- Allow your guests to bring a safe food from home for their child.
+- Welcome your guests to bring a safe food from home for their child.

 - Give some of the kids “helping jobs” like serving food to others.